LoliRock: Themes and writing

-LoliRock head writer Madellaine Paxson, who had worked on children's shows Making Fiends, Power Rangers RPM, Denji Sentai Megaranger, Including The American Live Action Television (TV) Tokusatsu Superhero Series Adoptation Power Rangers In Space, Tokumei Sentai Go-Busters as well as the horror film Blood Punch, described the themes of the show as: friendship and love, magic, singing / music, and good vs. evil.
+LoliRock head writer Madellaine Paxson, who had worked on children's shows Making Fiends, Power Rangers RPM, Denji Sentai Megaranger, Power Rangers In Space, Tokumei Sentai Go-Busters as well as the horror film Blood Punch, described the themes of the show as: friendship and love, magic, singing / music, and good vs. evil.
 She said the hardest part in writing an episode is the beginning and also in integrating the themes along with a story with a person that needs help.
 Her favourite scenes from the show were where the princesses are together doing ordinary teenage girl things as they had opportunities for comedy.
 She summarised the show as having something for everybody, very girly, but good action too.
 In the press release, Zodiak Kids describe the show as having a "cast of characters that are aspirational role models for a generation of children for whom justice has become a core value".
 Jean-Louis Vandestoc chose a band concept for the series as it was different from his other shows which involved characters that went to school and then saved the world.
 The school part was replaced by the girls training or rehearsing for the concert.
 The developers later commented in their production blog FAQ that Iris was still attending school and that the episodes aren't all during summer vacation.

 According to posts on the production Tumblr, LoliRock is classified as somewhere between a script-driven and storyboard-driven show.
 They started with a full script and then recorded lines with scratch voices or final voices, as re-recording after storyboarding would be costlier.
-The storyboard is then worked on, and some of the storyboard artists and supervisor adding and changing things they felt were important such as with the kiss scene in the Shanila episode and the Iris becoming a dark princess.
+The storyboard is then worked on, and some of the storyboard artists and supervisors adding and changing things they felt were important.
 Storyboard stage also included fixes for continuity and plot holes.